glebyan/AccountApi/readme.md

 ### TODO
 1. Change semaphore to reentantlock
 2. Add first part of transaction revert if second part is fail
+3. Check null pointer exception
+4. Make somesing with bigdecimal rounding mode (maybe new datatype for mony or use jodamoney)
+5. Fix all potential problems with datatypes

 #### Feature list